IanSmith1337/TUSpring23/Testing/Verification.md

 "Are we building it right?"

-Software specs and System plus testing inspections and static analysis.
+Software specs and System plus [[Software Testing|Testing]] inspections and static analysis.

 Comes after [[Validation]]